The Vital Connection Between Vitamin D & Immune Support

 Vitamin D is believed to exert an influence on the body's innate immune system.
 This is the heart of the body's defense system that reacts rapidly using genetically encoded response mechanisms.
 One such response is the production of broad-spectrum antimicrobial agents called Antimicrobial Peptides (AMPs).
 When the body is exposed to microbes, our skin cells along with a broad range of immune cells, create these AMPs.
 This process is in part dependent on the availability of Vitamin D in the body.

-A study conducted by Danish scientists reported that Vitamin D is necessary for the proper signaling and activation of T cell when the body is exposed to foreign organisms.
+A study conducted by Danish scientists to learn how Vitamin D helps your immune system, reported that Vitamin D is necessary for the proper signaling and activation of T cell when the body is exposed to foreign organisms.
 Insufficient levels of Vitamin D may lead to poor immune response with T cells remaining either dormant or inactive.
 3

 How Vitamin D May Support Immune Function